binocarlos/arpanet2/designnotes.md

 This means that for any service container in the `abc` deployment - we can now use the hostname `pricing` and it will load-balance to the 2 `pricing` containers in the `abc` deployment.

+#### powerstrip

+Running on each physical docker host is a copy of powerstrip and powerstrip-weave.
+This makes actually allocating the weave IP addresses very easy because all the scheduler as to do is create an environment variable for the IP provided by the DHCP server.

 ## license